 Whole-home systems can start at $300, but more expensive models are typically more cost-effective in the long run.
 Investing in an all-in-one unit for around $2,000 could save you money on the separate filter and softener installation costs.
 Plus, components are already compatible – no worries about system compatibility.

 What type of filter do I need?

-Can install a water filter myself?
+Can install a well water filter myself?

-How are water filters installed?
+How are whole house well water filters installed?

 The process varies based on the model, but for a whole-home system, you’ll have to:

 - Shut the water off at the inlet